C programming on esieabot

 Note

 In this situation, when the pushbutton is pressed, a 3.3V signal will be received by GPIO 16.
 Otherwise, nothing will be sent and GPIO 16 will be in an undefined state.
 To overcome this, we’re going to use the “PULL DOWN” mode.
-This means we’re going to tell the Raspberry Pi to “connect” GPIO 16 to an internal pull-up resistor connected to ground, to default GPIO 16 to a logic 0 and not to an uncertain electrical state.
-Thus, when the push-button is not pressed, a logical 0 will be obtained when trying to read the value of GPIO 16, since GPIO 16 will be connected to ground via this pull-up resistor.
+This means we’re going to tell the Raspberry Pi to “connect” GPIO 16 to an internal pull-down resistor connected to ground, to default GPIO 16 to a logic 0 and not to an uncertain electrical state.
+Thus, when the push-button is not pressed, a logical 0 will be obtained when trying to read the value of GPIO 16, since GPIO 16 will be connected to ground via this pull-down resistor.

-To initialize the push-button, proceed as follows :
+To initialize the push-button, proceed as follows:

 set_mode(pi, 16, PI_INPUT); // Set GPIO 16 to input mode

-set_pull_up_down(pi, 16, PI_PUD_DOWN); // Enable pull-up resistor on GPIO 16
+set_pull_up_down(pi, 16, PI_PUD_DOWN); // Enable pull-down resistor on GPIO 16

 We then have two possible methods for reading the state of the pushbutton.
 Firstly, the “polling” method, which consists of reading the GPIO state in a loop to find out if there has been a change, or the “interrupt” method, which consists of monitoring the GPIO state in the background and executing a function as soon as it changes.